BluntSporks/lexicon-inspector/README.md

 Ready to use

 ## Environment variables
-### LANGUTIL_DATA
-Set the LANGUTIL_DATA directory to the location of the data files for this project, for example: export LANGUTIL_DATA=~/go/src/github.com/BluntSporks/language-utilities/data

-You should have create, read, and append privileges to the files in the LANGUTIL_DATA directory.

 ### LEXICON_DATA
 Set the LEXICON_DATA directory to the location of the lexicon data files, for example: export LEXICON_DATA=~/go/src/github.com/BluntSporks/lexicon/data